oren/oren.github.io/python/README.md

+# Python crash course

- Learn Python in 7 days
+Learn Python in 7 days.

 ## Lesson 1: test driven development
 * What will you do? write your first python program with tests.